jsrn/jsrn.github.io/tcd/0008-ruby-patterns.md

 #### What?

-Replace conditional checks for `nil` with an object that returns default data or `nil`.
+Replace conditional checks for `nil` with an object that returns a sensible default.

 #### Why?